 The Company operates in one business segment and develops, manufactures and markets a variety of memory systems for use with network servers and workstations which are manufactured by various companies.
-Revenues for the three months ended July 31, 2003 and 2002 by geographic region is as follows:
+The Company manufactures all of its products in the United States and its sales to foreign countries are export sales.
+Revenues for the three and six month periods ended October 31, 2003 and 2002 by geographic region is as follows: